 As you see, the customer is responsible by:

-• The protection of the flow information through the network, warranties your identity, integrity, and encryption in the transportation
+- The protection of the flow of information through the network warranties your identity, integrity, and encryption in the transportation

-• Assuming the responsibility and management of the guest operating system including updates and patches and other associated software
+- Assuming the responsibility and management of the guest operating system including updates patches and other associated software

 Finally, the AWS provider is responsible by:

-• The physical infrastructure and facilities in which the service operate, where are running the AWS resources of the customer
+- The physical infrastructure and facilities in which the service operates, where running the AWS resources of the customer

-• The access control and protection from external attacks of the physical AWS services and resources
+- The access control and protection from external attacks on the physical AWS services and resources

-In summary, AWS operates, manages and controls the components from the host operating system and virtualization layer down to the physical security of the facilities in which the service operates.
-AWS simply makes available the compute, storage, database and networking services selected by the customer.
+In summary, AWS operates, manages, and controls the components from the host operating system and virtualization layer down to the physical security of the facilities in which the service operates.
+AWS simply makes available the computing, storage, database, and networking services selected by the customer.

 Customers should carefully consider the services they choose as their responsibilities vary depending on the services used, the integration of those services into their IT environment, and applicable laws and regulations.